ryansakurai/blossy-cli/README.md

 $ python3 -m pip install blossy
 ```

-## ⚙️ Behavior
+## Behavior

-### 🧮 Calculate
+### Calculate

-To calculate the value of an expression, use the `calc` command.
+To calculate the value of a mathematical expression, use the `calc` command.
+It supports both numbers and time expressions.
 The following operators are supported:

 - (expr)
 - \+ expr